-Barton Springs Pool lies within Zilker Park’s expansive 358 acres.
-Barton Springs Municipal pool is 3-acres large and gets its water from underground springs whose temperature averages 68 to 70 degrees all year round.
-This makes the pool perfect for swimming all year round.
+Barton Springs lies within Zilker Park’s expansive 358 acres.
+It is 3 acres large and gets its water from underground springs where the temperature averages 68 to 70 degrees all year round.
+This makes the pool perfect for swimming, regardless of the season.

-Barton Springs Pool has been a popular Austin TX attraction for decades.
-Regular locals all the way to legislators have been enjoying the waters of Barton Springs since the 1970s.
+Barton Springs Pool has been a popular Austin, Texas attraction for decades.
+Regular locals to legislators have been enjoying the waters of Barton Springs since the 1970s.
 The pool attracts diverse locals and foreign tourists who contribute to the over 800,000 visitors annually.

-Barton Springs Municipal Pool has had its fair share of environmental issues.
+Barton Springs in Austin faces environmental concerns due to pollution and overuse.
 In the 1980s, the pool was momentarily closed after accumulating dangerous levels of E. Coli bacteria.
-High bacteria levels have always been a concern due to upstream development and heavy rains that periodically flush effluent into sources (like Edwards Aquifer) that feed the springs.
+High bacteria levels have always been a concern due to upstream development.
+Contaminants mix with heavy rains that periodically flush effluent into sources (like Edwards Aquifer) that feed the springs.

 Runoff from nearby roads and construction sites contributes to water contamination, while visitors’ use of sunscreen and other personal care products can harm aquatic life.

 The pool’s fragile ecosystem is further threatened by overcrowding, with an estimated 750,000 people visiting each year.
 To address these issues, the City of Austin has implemented measures such as banning certain sunscreen ingredients, limiting visitor numbers, and improving stormwater management.

 However, more action is needed to protect the pool’s unique natural habitat, including increased funding for maintenance and conservation efforts.
 The pool is a beloved Austin landmark, and preserving it for future generations requires a commitment to sustainable practices and responsible use.